 A Great Option For Some Homeowners:

 A FHA loan is not for everyone however it does provide an opportunity for thousands of Californian’s every year to either refinance their current mortgage or purchase a new home.
 FHA loan programs typically come with lower rates (compared to conforming loan programs) however they do come with Mortgage Insurance (MI).
 More on what Mortgage Insurance is below.

 Do you know FHA loans come with Mortgage Insurance?

 Mortgage Insurance (MI) is not homeowners insurance.
-Mortgage Insurance is an insurance policy that you pay each month (along with your mortgage payment, property taxes and property insurance) that protects the lender in case you default on your loan.
-While no one wants to pay extra payment each month; the FHA loan program does open the door to new opportunities for those with less than perfect credit, high debt-to-income ratios and/or low downpayment.
+Mortgage Insurance is an insurance policy that you pay each month (along with your mortgage payment, property taxes, and property insurance) that protects the lender in case you default on your loan.
+While no one wants to pay an extra payment each month; the FHA loan program does open the door to new opportunities for those with less than perfect credit, high debt-to-income ratios, and/or low downpayment.